matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 come onto later.
 The file format is
 [well documented](https://www.gamers.org/dEngine/quake/spec/quake-spec34/qkspec_4.htm)
 and with a little effort can be parsed into Python classes.
-My Python code for parsing BSP files can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/bsp.py)
+My Python code for parsing .bsp files can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/bsp.py)

 {% include vid.html src="/assets/quake-blender/flythrough.webm" %}

-Similarly, the models defined in .mdl files, which represent things like monsters, weapon models, and so on, are in a
+Similarly, the models are defined in .mdl files, which represent things like monsters, weapon models, and so on, are in a
 [well documented format](https://www.gamers.org/dEngine/quake/spec/quake-spec34/qkspec_5.htm)

-My Python code for parsing MDL files can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/mdl.py).
+My Python code for parsing .mdl files can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/mdl.py).

 {% include vid.html src="/assets/quake-blender/monster.webm" %}

 ## Loading into Blender

-[Blender](https://www.blender.org/) is a free and open-source 3D graphics and modelling application, with a realistic path-tracing renderer.
-Furthermore, it is highly scriptable with Python.
-Using this interface, I made a script to convert the BSP files and models parsed above into Blender.
-For most of the concepts in the Quake assets there are direct analogues Blender's representation of the scene:
+Blender has a rich Python scripting interface.
+In fact, Blender's GUI works by interacting with a Python API, and so anything that can be done through the UI can also be scripted.
+Using this Python interface, I made a script to import the .bsp files and models parsed above into Blender.
+For most of the concepts in the Quake assets there are direct analogues Blender's representation of the
+scene:

 - Quake models and map geometry can be represented as Blender meshes.
-- Animation frames in Quake models can be represented with shape keys in Blender.
+- Animation frames in Quake models can be represented with shape-keys in Blender.
-- Quake texture data can be represented as images and shaders in Blender.
+- Quake texture data can be represented as images.
-[...anything else?]
+- Texture coordinates can be encoded as Blender UV maps.
+- Effects such as warping water, animated textures, and sky boxes can be implemented as shaders.

-My code for importing models into blender is [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blendmdl.py) and code for importing BSP files is [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blenddemo.py).
+My code for importing .mdl files into blender is [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blendmdl.py) and code for importing .bsp files is [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blenddemo.py).

 Loading a demo then, consists of reading the intro section to tell us which game assets (models and map) to convert into Blender assets, and then animating them according to the baseline / update sections.
-I make use of Blender's rich animation support to do this.
-More specifically, I keyframe object positions and animation poses at the times indicated in the demo.
-Here is a screen capture showing the resulting scene:
+I make use of Blender's animation support to do this.
+More specifically, I insert position, orientation, and shape-key keyframes for every `ServerMessageUpdate` command in the parsed demo.
+I also keyframe animated shaders such as warping water so that they move according to the current game time.
+Here is a recording showing the result of importing a demo from the first level in the game:

-{% include vid.html src="/assets/quake-blender/cap.webm" %}
+{% include vid-caption.html src="/assets/quake-blender/cap.webm" caption="Scrubbing through a demo imported into blender" %}

 My code for importing demos files into Blender can be found [here](https://github.com/matthewearl/pyquake/blob/master/pyquake/blenddemo.py#L673).